Get Start

 \[u(t)=t^{1.8}E_{1.8,\ 2.8}(-t^{1.8})\]

-Here $E_{\alpha, \beta}(z)$ is the Mittag Leffler function.
+Here $E_{\alpha, \beta}(z)$ is the two parametric Mittag Leffler function.

 We can solve this problem by the following code using FractionalDiffEq.jl: